jonas-sk/pine-maastricht/site/content/project/conference-2019.md

     **08:45 - 09:15** Walk-In / Registrations

-    **09:15 - 10:00** Lecture by Prof. Dr. Teun Dekker "Philosophical
+    **09:15 - 10:00** Lecture by Prof. Dr. Teun Dekker "The Values of the Economy"
-    Consideration: What do we do Economics for?"

     **10:00 - 11:00** Lecture by Dr. Dirk Ehnts "The Purpose and Function of